sjjsy/neronet/doc/start_guide.rst

             training_steps:
         parameters_format: '{N} {feats} {training_steps} '

-Then I edit the file to give values to the parameters:
+Then I edit the file to give values to the parameters

 ::